The world is

 This makes it all the more important to be able to rely on a dedicated expert assessment of the security situation worldwide.
 Our risk classification provides an important indication of this.
 Our security map, which we update periodically, represents a snapshot of our risk assessment.

 The risk classification is made up of assessments of the following categories:

-Entry and exit, transportation (air traffic, local and long-distance public transportation, taxis, private transport/rental-cars, other means of transport), strike, infrastructure (money, telephone/mobile phone, internet, electricity), health (vaccinations, infection risks, hygiene, healthcare infrastructure), natural hazards, security (crime, demonstration/unrest, terrorism, armed conflict), business security (corruption, industrial espionage), special risks (cultural characteristics, LGBTQ, female travellers, criminal law characteristics, other risks).
+Entry and exit, transport (plane / air transport, long-distance public transport, local public transport, taxis, cars / rental cars, other means of transport), strike, infrastructure (money, telephone / mobile communications, internet, electricity), health (vaccinations, infection risks, hygiene, health care), natural hazards and the environment, security (crime, demonstrations/unrest, terrorism, armed conflict), economic security (corruption, industrial espionage) and special risks (cultural characteristics, LGBTQ, female travelers, criminal law characteristics and other risks).